csgohacks/master-guide/cheat-software/pastes-and-scams.md

 ## Project Infinty

-Projecy infinty also has a free version, but since it has been idenitied as a paste, we do not recommend you to try it out.
+Projecy infinty also has a free version, but since it has been identified as a paste, we do not recommend you to try it out.

 ## Zappped
 ## Controversial Section!